gaehlerm/SoftwareEngineering/README.md

 Usually just passing a number or a string is not sufficient for implementing a seam as changing their values does not alter the behavior of the function significantly.
 It only yields a different result.

 However, the piece of code you hold in your hands between two seams may be way too big and you have no idea what you should test exactly.
 In the extreme case the only tests you can write are system tests.
 And if you don’t have any useful API you might be completely screwed.
+I'm sorry, there's no other way to say it.

 ### Sketches